 Scars and scar tissue can affect people in different ways.
 For many people, it is a permanent reminder of trauma to the skin and some people view them as constant source of embarrassment that robs them of self-confidence.
 Regardless of how natural scar formation is, not everyone wants to show off their “battle wounds”.
 Not everyone sees them as part of their story.
 Whether scar tissue is impairing tissue function, or you just don’t want the reminder of an injury or surgery, it’s perfectly reasonable to seek the best procedures for scar removal.

 Best Options for Scar Removal

 A number of cosmetic/plastic surgical procedures are available to reduce the appearance of scarring.
 They vary in their invasiveness, that is, some procedures take place at or near the surface of the skin while others require true surgical procedures.

 The least invasive scar revision procedure is laser resurfacing.
 In fact, laser resurfacing is a non-invasive procedure in which scar tissue is treated with focused light energy (i.e. laser).
-Laser resurfacing can destroy scar tissue and stimulate skin cells to produce collagen and important substances.
+It works by using a light frequency that matches a pigment in the scar, which overheats and can destroy the unwanted tissue.
+Laser resurfacing also stimulates skin cells to produce collagen and important substances.